 Xinjiang also has a lot of economic implications.
 China’s Belt and Road Initiative (BRI) had more than 9,600 freight trains going through Xinjiang, while carrying goods between China and Europe in 2020.
 There are also many oil/gas pipelines from Central Asia that go through Xinjiang to power China’s industrial economy.
 An unstable Xinjiang will wreak havoc on the Chinese economy.

 The Chinese government is trying to help the poor people and fight the jihadists at the same time.
 While the West cries crocodile tears, Uyghurs are dancing and singing on “Uyghur Got Talent”:

 On a similar note, if you go to YouTube, you can find numerous Uyghur channels, where they have songs and dances — traditional and modern, soap operas, talk shows, games, and more.
 Here are some I found through casual browsing: Yurtum TV, Diyarim Media, Uyghur Telewiziyesi, Uyghur Songs, Uyghur Beauty, and Uyghur Song.

 There are also Pinterest boards like this one that shows thriving, beautiful Uyghur culture.

 A really good vlogger is “Anni from Xinjiang.”
 She travels all over Xinjiang and visits shops, restaurants, and even homes of regular people.
 Although she speaks in Chinese and Uyghur languages, her videos on the YouTube channel are wonderful resources.

-In conclusion, the US really needs to fix its foreign policy, which is now based on chaos, confrontation, wars, Machiavellian divide-and-conquer strategies, and endless propaganda.
+In conclusion, the US really needs to fix its foreign policy, which is now based on chaos, confrontation, proxy wars, Machiavellian divide-and-conquer strategies, lies, hypocrisy, disinformation, and endless propaganda.
 The US needs a positive approach that’s based on cooperation, friendly competition and ethical policies.

 Related blog posts: